-We followed the beach and discovered a small path (the Kuliki Rainforest Walk) leading to the last car park before the sealed road ends.
-This was near the cape between the beaches.
+Following the beach we found a small path (the Kuliki Rainforest Walk) leading to the last car park before the sealed road ends.
+That was near the cape between the different Cape Tribulation beaches.

 From the car park you can walk to a lookout from where you get a view of the beach on the north side of the cape, the Cape Tribulation Beach.
-This is a short and easy walk, only about 600 meters.
+The lookout walk is short and easy, only about 600 meters.

 Cape Tribulation Beach

 So Cape Tribulation has two beaches.
 The beach on the north side was full of day-trippers from Cairns.
-This is the destination of bus tours and they stay here maybe one of two hours.
+This is the destination of bus tours and they stay here for one or two hours.

-We felt happy that we could stay days in Cape Tribultation instead of hours.
+Seeing that we felt so happy to be able to stay days in Cape Tribultation instead of hours.

-There was huge network of mangrove roots between the beach and the headland.
-The roots take in oxygen which makes the plants able to live in the wetland.
+On this beach you can see a huge network of mangrove roots between the beach and the headland.
+Mangrove needs those big roots to take in oxygen so it can live in a wetland like this.

 Meeting a Goanna

-On the way from the beach back to the car park we stopped at a picnic table to get beach sand off our feet, and there was a big goanna.
+On the way back from the beach we stopped at a picnic table to get beach sand off our feet – and saw a big goanna!

 The goanna was staring at us from the bush.
-So now I have seen a cassowary and a goanna in the wild.
+So now we have seen a cassowary and a goanna in the wild!

 Daintree Rainforest Swimming Holes

-If you don’t like swimming with stingers and crocs try the natural fresh water swimming holes in Daintree creeks or rivers.
+If you don’t like swimming with stingers and crocodiles, there’s another way to enjoy Daintree’s tropical waters.
+Just try some of the fresh water swimming holes that exist in Daintree creeks and rivers.

 Masons Swimming Hole

-The first one the Masons swimming hole, a secret swimming hole right behind the Mason’s general store and café right when you enter Cape Tribulation village from the south.
+The first one is the Masons swimming hole, a secret swimming hole right behind Mason’s General Store located where you enter Cape Tribulation village from the south.

-The other is the Emmagen Creek swimming hole a 7 km drive north along a dirt road.
+The second one is the Emmagen Creek swimming hole 7 km north along a dirt road.

-To get to the Masons swimming hole park your car in front of Mason’s store and walk to the river through the gate and the park that is in this picture.
-Leave a small donation in the box.
+To get to the Masons swimming hole, park your car in front of Mason’s store and walk to the river through the gate and the park shown in this picture.
+And don’t forget to leave a small donation in the box.

 Emmagen Swimming Hole

-The other crocodile-free swimming hole is the Emmagen Creek swimming hole.
+The other crocodile-free swimming hole is the Emmagen Creek further north.

-The road north of Cape Tribulation is rough.
-This is the Bloomfield Track leading to Cooktown.
-On the Bloomfield Track you can drive on a two-wheel driven car just about 7 km to Emmagen where the first river crossing comes.
+Driving north from Cape Tribulation the road is the Bloomfield Track to Cooktown.
+On the Bloomfield Track it’s only possible to drive on a two-wheel driven car for about the first 7 km to Emmagen, where the first river crossing comes (see the photo above).

-Leave your car on the small car park in the place that you can see in these pictures and on the left hand side you’ll see a small path leading into the rainforest.
+Leave your car on the small car park and on the left hand side you will find a small path into the rainforest.
 There is no sign or anything, just the path.

-Follow that path for about 400 meters and you’ll come to Emmagen Creek.
-You can turn left or right at the end and both are good places to swim at.
+Follow that path for about 400 meters and you’ll reach the Emmagen Creek.
+At the end turn either left of right, both places you come to are good to swim at.

-We tried both and there were some other people too that had found this remote place.
-Some pictures of the Emmagen swimming holes:
+We tried both river bends and some other people too had found this remote place.
+Below some pictures of the two Emmagen swimming holes:

-And guess what we saw here: a platypus!
-Yes, we really saw one!!
-It looked the same as in Sydney Aquarium where we have seen one before, but never before did we see a platypus in the wild and we have so much tried.
+And guess what we saw at Emmagen: a platypus!
+Yes, we really saw one, looking exactly the same as in the Sydney Aquarium.
+Never before have we seen a platypus in the wild, even when we so much tried.

-The platypus was diving near the bottom and swimming rapidly and turning back all the time, like looking for something.
-But then it heard us talking (too loud of course…) and disappeared in the mud.
+The platypus was diving near the bottom, swimming fast and turning all the time as if it was looking for something.
+Then it heard us talking (too loud of course…) and disappeared in the mud.

-So when we were exploring the Daintree Rainforest we met local wildlife: a cassowary, a goanna – and a platypus!
+So in the Daintree we met wildlife: a cassowary, goanna and platypus.

 More on Daintree and Queensland

-- Read about our cruise to the Great Barrier Reef: Great Barrier Reef Cruise: Day Cruise to Agincourt Reef
+- On the same trip we went to see the Great Barrier Reef: What is a Great Barrier Reef Cruise Like?

-- Driving itinerary to Daintree: Driving from Cairns to Daintree
+- Our drive to the Daintree: Driving from Cairns to Daintree